Intermediate Digital Photography Series

-How to submit your images for the third class
+How to submit your images for the fourth class

 Submit via WeTransfer.
 You don’t need an account or any login information.
 Just add your photos, your email address, and the special submissions email address that you’ll receive in the second class.
 Your images must be submitted no later than 24 hours before the class starts.

 Q: What is DCP doing to keep instructors and students safe during COVID?

 A: The health and safety of our instructors, staff, and students is DCP’s top priority.
 Masks are recommended but not required while at DCP.
 You can view our COVID policy and procedures here.

 A: The early registration fee is $210 if you register at least 5 days before the class date.
 Late registration is $240.

 Q: Can I take individual classes instead of the series?